airbnb/epoxy/README.md

 ```

 The setters return the model so that they can be used in a builder style.
 The generated class includes a `hashCode()` implementation for all of the annotated attributes so that the model can be used in [automatic diffing](#diffing).
-Sometimes, you may not want certain fields, such as a click listener, to be included in your hashCode and equals methods since that field may be change on every bind call.
-To tell Epoxy to skip that field, add `hash=false` to the annotation.
+Sometimes, you may not want certain fields, such as a click listener, to be included in your hashCode and equals methods since that field may change on every bind call.
+Add `hash=false` to the annotation to tell Epoxy to skip that field.

 The generated class will always be the name of the original class with an underscore appended at the end.
 If a model class is subclassed from other models that also have EpoxyAttributes, the generated class will include all of the super classes' attributes.
 The generated class will duplicate any constructors on the original model class.
 The generated class will also duplicate any methods that have a return type of the model class.
 The goal of that is to help with chaining calls to methods that exist on the original class. `super` will be called in all of these generated methods.